Pedro-Mac/Pedro-Mac/README.md

 * :computer: I am a frontend developer
 * :ocean: My addiction to wildlife, to the ocean and to surf is irreversible
 * :zap: One of my super powers is an outstanding ability to catch things when they drop unexpectedly.
 I am on a 11 catches streak at the moment
+* :sparkles: My favorite VSC theme is Tokyo Night